LeonisX/space-trader/README.md

 ### Jarek

-* Jarek: on arrested, escapePod - fail quest, no second try.
-What interesting - when arrest - Jarek will stay
 * Increase difficulty, depends on game difficulty (days to delivery).
 Don't give computer when > Normal, instead money

 ### Shipyard

 * Investigate - when new shipyard - can receive 600%
-* Negative values for slots, ...
 * Manual set value in slot (without check)
 * Correlian - hull strength - 200 minimum, no max (JAF).
 Cargo bays - no limit.
 Need to test
 * After deal in ShipYard - alert in center of screen